General Crime Advocates are available Monday – Friday 8:30 AM – 4:30 PM at 612-767-9844.

 Emergency Financial Assistance

 If you are experiencing additional expenses as a result of a crime, funds may be available to crime victims throughout the state of Minnesota.
 Cornerstone’s advocates can help you file a claim for reparations or apply for emergency funds.
+Emergency funds cover emergency basic needs in the aftermath of a crime for general crime victims and does not cover domestic violence, sexual violence or sex trafficking.

 Cornerstone’s licensed therapists have expertise in helping adults and children 6-17 process traumatic events, identify triggers and provide healthy coping skills.
 Our therapy team uses a trauma-informed approach as they listen to and support you.
 We can help you with a range of issues, including anxiety, depression or disrupted family functioning.
 Therapy is offered on a sliding fee scale.